-- D. ELABORATE & EVALUATE ACTIVITIES TO APPLY LEARNING TO NEW SITUATIONS AND DISCUSS/COMPARE IDEAS WITH OTHERS & STUDENTS REVIEW/REFLECT ON THEIR OWN LEARNING AND PROVIDE EVIDENCE FOR CHANGES TO THEIR LEARNING 14.
-Have students work in pairs to do an erosion investigation around the school.
-Walk the students around your school grounds and point out different examples of erosion.
-If you do not have any erosion at your school, show students pictures of erosion caused by different events.
-Have students complete a data sheet with their observations. - 15.
-Data sheet For each erosion example groups should record their observations of: - Area it was found (In grassy field; Near parking lot or side walk; In high foot traffic area; etc.) - How bad is the erosion (Mild just a small area of soil exposed; Moderate larger area of soil exposed and some evidence of water run-off; Severe a lot of exposed soil and obvious gullies of water run-off) - Why did this area erode?
-(Grass/vegetation died due to unhealthy soil or lack of water; Lots of water run-off from impermeable surfaces; High foot traffic has worn down and killed plants) - How would you improve this erosion?
-(Amend the soil and plant grass; Plant a tree to intercept rain; Divert water run-off into a rock garden; Build a permeable pathway; etc.)
+12. Have students work in small groups to do an erosion investigation around the school.
+Have groups independently walk around the school grounds and establish areas of erosion.
+If you do not have any erosion at your school, show students pictures of erosion caused by different events take them to a nearby park.
+Have students complete a data sheet with their observations.

+13. Data sheet - For each erosion example groups should record their observations of:

+- Area it was found by drawing a simple school map and labeling each erosion site (In grassy field; Near parking lot or side walk; In high foot traffic area; etc.) - How bad is the erosion (Mild just a small area of soil exposed; Moderate larger area of soil exposed and some evidence of water runoff; Severe a lot of exposed soil and obvious gullies of water runoff) - Why did this area erode?
+(Grass/vegetation died due to unhealthy soil or lack of water; Lots of water runoff from impermeable surfaces; High foot traffic has worn down and killed plants) - How would you improve this erosion?
+(Amend the soil and plant grass; Plant a tree to intercept rain; Divert water runoff into a rock garden; Build a permeable pathway; etc.)